Sunday, November 24, 2024

 • We believe that Burlington is essentially built out.
 We believe that future growth in the housing inventory should be organic in nature.

-• We feel that the City should admit that the target of 29,000 new housing starts for Burlington by 2030 is both unrealistic and unachievable.
+• We believe that the city should admit that the target of 29,000 new housing starts for Burlington by 2030 is both unrealistic and unachievable.

 Stong Mayor Powers: